danielharrell/open-eyes-lect-2017-18/Open.md

 in her emergence from this stupidity, along with her desire to transcend herself in devotion, that Dorothea suffers a kind of blindness towards her husband, different from delusions of his greatness.
-To see him as he is, then, is *not* to see him as a lesser man, without the strength or wisdom to make her wise and strong in turn.
-It is rather to see him as another self, which makes her a self in turn, no matter how selfless she yearns to be.
-But this suggests that transcending the self altogether is not simply impossible, but deceptive, since a desire for this can blind one to the selfhood in others that makes for true transcendence in recognition, not renunciation.
+To see him truly, then, is *not* to see him as a lesser man, without the strength or wisdom to make her wise and strong in turn.
+It is rather to see him as another self, which makes Dorothea a self in turn, no matter how selfless she yearns to be.
+But this suggests that transcending the self is not simply impossible, but deceptive, since a desire for this can blind one to the selfhood in others that makes for true transcendence in recognition, not renunciation.
 Or more briefly put: an openness *not* enclosed in selfhood is no openness at all, in being and seeming alike.

 But suppose we were ready to accept this argument against openness.
 What should we make, then, of this later